chefst/cpufrequi/README.md

 I love benchmarking and inspecting performance metrics of computers.
 Its no different for my raspberry, but for various reasons i cant use the tools i usually do (see "other platforms").
-I specifically developed cpufrequi to compare the behavior of cpufreq governors "schedutil" and "ondemand"
+I specifically developed cpufrequi to compare the behavior of cpufreq governors "schedutil" and "ondemand" with various settingsl.